metamn/react/content/blog/on-design-sytems/index.md

 Et voilà.
 After a long journey Somenage tends to be a design system rather a component library.

 In theory.
-Practice always puts constraints on a beautiful theory.
+Practice always puts constraints on theory.

-For example: while each element of the tech stack works fine on its own they break when combined.
+In tech stacks while each part works fine on its own they often break when combined.

 Where two parts meet, a grey zone forms.
 Bugs in the grey zones doesn’t belong to any of the maintainers.

-This is where stack building implies Herculean efforts often with trade-offs forcing change on the original theory.
+This is where stack building implies Herculean efforts often resulting in trade-offs forcing change on the original theory.